-- name [see also: call, designate, term] 1 The name 'Riesz theorem' is sometimes given to the theorem which asserts that..... \bullet The name of Harald Bohr is attached to bG in recognition of his work on almost periodic functions. \bullet This class of Hurewicz spaces has appeared under different names in the study of small sets of reals. - 2 This has numerous important consequences; to name just two, Brauer proved that.....
-Here D is induced by the same named differential on the algebra V.
+name [see also: call, designate, term] 1 The name 'Riesz theorem' is sometimes given to the theorem which asserts that..... • The name of Harald Bohr is attached to bG in recognition of his work on almost periodic functions. • This class of Hurewicz spaces has appeared under different names in the study of small sets of reals.

+2 This has numerous important consequences; to name just two, Brauer proved that..... • Here D is induced by the same named differential on the algebra V. • Let A and B be its two parts, named in random order. • This theorem was proved by Kohn some 40 years before it was rediscovered by Birkhoff, after whom it was named.